Algebraic approach to a two-qubit quantum thermal machine: Introduction

 A spin system controlled by an external magnetic field constitutes a possible realization of a quantum thermal machine.
 Considering the spins as the working substance, protocols where the external magnetic field changes in time can be considered as work protocols in the quantum thermodynamics framework.
 We mention a few of the many references where quantum thermal machines of one and two spins are analyzed \cite{CBPF1,CBPF2,Kosloff-FourStroke,article}.

-In this work, we propose an algebraic approach to quantum systems with time-dependent Hamiltonians, which are used as the working substance for quantum thermal machines.
-In section \ref{sec:algebra} we present the algebraic method that is used in the numerical calculations of the unitary evolutions \cite{NewBCH}.
-In section \ref{section:model} we use the algebraic methods to expand the formalism presented in \cite{Campisi1} to the case of two interacting spins, where we describe the interaction by the isotropic Heisenberg model and consider the action of an external magnetic field with a time varying amplitude and direction.
+In this work we investigate the thermodynamic properties of a two spin coupled system performing an Otto cycle, and we use an algebraic approach to describe the effects of finite-time transitions in the unitary strokes.
+In Sec. \ref{sec:algebra} we present the algebraic method that is used in the numerical calculations of the unitary evolutions \cite{NewBCH}.
+In Sec. \ref{section:model} we use the algebraic methods to expand the formalism presented in \cite{Campisi1} to the case of two interacting spins, where we describe the interaction by the isotropic Heisenberg model and consider the action of an external magnetic field with a time varying amplitude and direction.
 In \cite{2qbitOttoengine1}, the authors consider the same system, but they restrict their analysis to the adiabatic case.
-In section \ref{section:twoqbitottocycle}, we describe the Otto cycle for the working substance considered, and we compute the heat exchanged with the hot and cold sources as well as the output work per cycle in terms of the persistence probabilities of the instantaneous eigenstates of the Hamiltonian.
-In section \ref{sec:Operation}, we describe the dynamics of a specific protocol of the driving field and we investigate regions of parameters where the machine operates in the four possible regimes of heater, refrigerator, accelerator and engine.
+In Sec. \ref{section:twoqbitottocycle}, we describe the Otto cycle for the working substance considered, and we compute the heat exchanged with the hot and cold sources as well as the output work per cycle in terms of the persistence probabilities of the instantaneous eigenstates of the Hamiltonian.
+In Sec. \ref{sec:Operation}, we describe the dynamics of a specific protocol of the driving field and we investigate regions of parameters where the machine operates in the four possible regimes of heater, refrigerator, accelerator and engine.
 We also describe how the machine can transition between different operation regimes as the rate of change of the driving field, associated with the degree of adiabaticity of the protocol, increases.
-In section \ref{sec:Performance_Optimization}, we focus on the engine operation mode, where we optimize the parameters of the system to find regimes where the efficiency and output work are maximum.
-In these regimes, we describe regions of the coupling and adiabaticity parameters where the efficiency is larger than the uncoupled model of the same thermodynamic cycle \cite{Campisi1}.
-Section \ref{section:conclusion} is left for conclusions and prospects for future analyses.
+In Sec. \ref{sec:Performance_Optimization}, we focus on the engine operation mode, and we analyze the performance in the limits of weak and strong coupling.
+We show that the efficiency can surpass the bound of the classical Otto cycle in the weak coupling regime.
+For a strong coupling, we show that the energy losses due to friction can be suppressed for low temperatures of the heat baths.
+Sec. \ref{section:conclusion} is left for conclusions and prospects for future analyses.